Semaglutide Dosage Calculator for Weight Loss

 Frequently Asked Questions

-Most patients begin to see weight loss within the first few weeks of treatment, but significant results typically become more apparent after reaching the maintenance dose of 2.4 mg.
-Maximum weight loss is usually achieved around 60-68 weeks of continuous treatment.
+Most people begin to see weight loss within the first few weeks of treatment, but significant results typically become more apparent after 8-12 weeks.
+In clinical trials, participants achieved an average of 15% weight loss over 68 weeks when combined with lifestyle interventions.

 References & Disclaimer